Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Numerical experiments

-We first generated the event time $T$ from the additive hazards model \eqref{model:aalen} with $\theta_0 = -0.25$, and $\lambda_0(t) = 0.25$.
-We generated the treatment assignment $D$ from the logistic regression model \eqref{model:D}; the intercept in the treatment model was always chosen so that the marginal probability $\P(D=1)=0.5$.
+The event time $T$ was generated from the additive hazards \eqref{model:aalen} with $\theta_0 = -0.25$, and $\lambda_0(t) = 0.25$, whereas the treatment assignment $D$ from the logistic regression \eqref{model:D} with the intercept chosen so that the marginal probability $\P(D=1)=0.5$.
 We considered the following three sparsity levels: